 .
 There are more requirements and expectations than ever before, many led by trends

 Falden described how TARGIT has been a crucial part of SAEBY’s data journey.
-“Due to our large sales volume, small margins, and total dependency on accurate BOM’s (Bill of Material), there is no room for inaccuracies with our production data,” Falden said.
+“Due to our large sales volume, small margins, and total dependency on Bill of Material (BOM) accuracy, there is no room for inaccuracies with our production data,” Falden said.

-In Spring of 2020, SAEBY implemented TARGIT's solution as we wanted to be more data-driven in our daily decision making.
+In the spring of 2020, SAEBY implemented TARGIT's solution as we wanted to be more data-driven in our daily decision-making.
 Therefore, we had to make our data more accessible.
-After implementing TARGIT on the more basic and standard areas such as sales and purchase, we also decided to implement it on our production data.
+After implementing TARGIT on the more basic and standard areas, such as sales and purchases, we also decided to implement it on our production data.

 It’s important to discuss why it’s necessary for our organization to have insight into our production data.
 Being a producer in the food industry is a tough business.
 We’re consistently pressured by heavy price competition.
 Our daily business is characterized by large production and sales volumes, but small margins.
 Because of the small margins, we must know our production price.

 The bottom line is that it’s essential for us that the theoretical BOMs that we configure in our ERP systems are as close to reality as possible.
 The ongoing question: How can we estimate a sensible markup on our products and still be price competitive in the market?

 SAEBY’s Journey to Production Data: Our Journey So Far